isabella232/sc_Charts/Script.markdown

 The line chart's looking great!

 **Jessy**
 And in general, working great!
 So, at this point I'm going to shift focus and implement the bar chart.
-As you'll see I'm able to reuse a lot of what I've already implemented for the line chart, and this is testament to the great work done on the API by the developers of `Charts` and `MPAndroidChart`.
+As you'll see, I'm able to reuse a lot of what I've already implemented for the line chart, a testament to the great work done on the API by the developers of `Charts` and `MPAndroidChart`.

 ## Demo